CycloneDX/cdxgen/ADVANCED.md

 npm install -g @cyclonedx/cdxgen-plugins-bin
 ```

-- Run "Docker for Desktop" as administrator with 'Exposing daemon on TCP without TLS' setting turned on.
+- Run "Docker for Desktop" as an administrator with the 'Exposing daemon on TCP without TLS' setting turned on.
-- Run powershell terminal as administrator.
+Run Powershell terminal as administrator.
 Without this, cdxgen would fail while extracting symlinks.
 - Invoke cdxgen with `-t docker`

 ```shell
 cdxgen -t docker -o bom.json <image name>
 ```

-## Generate SBoM with evidence for cdxgen repo
+## Generate SBoM with evidence for the cdxgen repo

 Why not?